bjgrassi/gpt2-webapp/README.md

 Will show messages on the terminal.
 Look for the "Running on http://127.0.0.1:5000" to open the app.
 Every change you do in the code, reload the browser.

-## 2. If you already have the app in your computer, just run the application
+## 2. (Windows) If you already have the app in your computer, just run the application
 ```
 .venv\Scripts\activate
 flask --app main run --debug